 Think Paris is just for wine lovers?
 Think again.
 The city’s beer scene is an intriguing counter-culture movement, a rebellion against the dominance of wine, fueled by passionate brewers and a growing community of beer lovers.
 Paris may not be a global craft beer capital, but it offers something different—a unique mix of creativity, subversive brewing styles, and an ever-expanding collection of small breweries redefining what it means to drink beer in the City of Light.
 Whether you’re sipping by the Seine or discovering tucked-away microbreweries, exploring Paris’s beer culture means embracing a world where tradition meets a rebellious thirst for innovation.

-In this guide, we dive deep into Paris’s brewerie scene; from the history of brewing here in Paris to the buzzing microbreweries and unforgettable beer experiences.
+In this guide, we dive deep into Paris’s most dynamic breweries, buzzing beer bars, and unforgettable beer experiences.
+We explore the history of breweries and brewing in Paris and explain the difference between the brasserie artisanal and the traditional Parisian brasserie.
 Expect insider tips, hidden gems, and all the tools you need to navigate the City of Light’s beer scene like a seasoned local.

 So, ready to swap Bordeaux for a bold IPA?
 Let’s raise a glass to the evolving world of Parisian craft beer and dive into this effervescent adventure!